Ears pricked, black and white fur quivering and a stuffed toy grasped firmly in her mouth, Cody waits until the video begins running.

-It is unclear whether Cody is urging the other dogs to run faster and jump higher or trying to say that she can do better than they, said Seminole resident Susan Koontz, who owns Cody.
+It is unclear if Cody is urging the other dogs to run faster and jump higher, or trying to say that she can do better than they, said Seminole resident Susan Koontz, who owns Cody.
 But it is clear that Cody is more than ready to join the fun.

 It's that attitude that has worn out two TVs at American-Icon Auto Paint and Supplies, the Pinellas Park company that Koontz and her husband own.
 But, more important, that eagerness and focus have made Cody one of the top agility dogs in the United States.

 Dog agility is one of the fastest growing sports in the country.
 It tests the skills of handler and dog as well as their ability to work together.